Thomas Mace-Archer-Mills: British Monarchist Society

-In June 2021 one of the patrons on the society Conservative MP Joy Morrissey together with the society, proposed that a framed picture of the monarch should be in every home, company and institute in the country as part of a Britishness campaign.
-This proposal which was announced in the same week as the "One Britain One Nation" children’s singing initiative, was swiftly condemned by commentators saying that it was jingoistic and silly.
-The society later put out a statement on social media saying it was part of an idea for the Queen’s Platinum Jubilee and it was copying a similar scheme in Canada and Australia.
+In June 2021 one of the patrons of the society, Conservative MP Joy Morrissey, together with the society, proposed that a framed picture of the monarch should be in every home, company, and institute in the country as part of a Britishness campaign.
+This proposal, which was announced in the same week as the "One Britain One Nation" children's singing initiative, was swiftly condemned by commentators saying that it was jingoistic and silly.

+Death

+Mace-Archer-Mills died on 2 January 2023, at the age of 43.